RomanS001/RomanS001/README.md

-👋 Hi.
+👋 Hi!
 I am an iOS/macOS Software Engineer with experience designing, developing, and deploying applications across various platforms.
 My collaborative efforts with international, English-speaking teams have enhanced my adaptability and commitment to learning.
 I am keen to advance my career by contributing to projects that challenge me and expand my skill set in any dynamic environment.

 🛠 Technical Skills
 - Language and IDE: Swift, Xcode